-- (1) Audit fees include amounts paid for the Company's annual audit examination of consolidated financial statements, together with fees paid to the Company's auditors for their review of interim quarterly financial information. - (2) Audit-Related Fees means the aggregate fees billed for assurance and related services by the issuer's external auditor that are reasonably related to the performance of the review of the issuer's financial statements and are not reported under Audit Fees. - (3) Tax fees include amounts paid for income and other tax planning and compliance services. - (4) All other fees include amounts paid for registering shares on the Warsaw Stock Exchange, and general accounting advice on various accounting matters.
+- (1) Audit fees include amounts paid for the Company's annual audit examination of consolidated financial statements, together with fees paid to the Company's auditors for their review of interim quarterly financial information. - (2) Audit-Related Fees means the aggregate fees billed for assurance and related services by the issuer's external auditor that are reasonably related to the performance of the review of the issuer's financial statements and are not reported under Audit Fees. - (3) Tax fees include amounts paid for income and other tax planning and compliance services. - (4) All other fees include amounts paid for general accounting and tax advice relating to the Company's continuance to Jersev.